-Authorize issuance of a General Lease - Recreational Use to the Applicant beginning June 28, 2019, for a term of 10 years, for the use and maintenance of an existing boat dock, access ramp, and cantilevered deck not previously authorized by the Commission, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$2,734, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation in the amount of \$4,429 for unauthorized occupation of State land for the period in time from the date ownership in the upland transferred, to the day before the lease term begins. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning June 28, 2019, for a term of 10 years, for an existing boat dock, access ramp, and cantilevered deck, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$2,248, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.